Continuous Combinatorics of Abelian Group Actions: Bernoulli shift actions

-Througout the rest of the paper, $X$ will henceforth denote a {\em Polish space}, i.e., a separable, completely metrizable topological space.
+Throughout the rest of the paper, $X$ will henceforth denote a {\em Polish space}, i.e., a separable, completely metrizable topological space.
 When only the Borel structure of $X$ is relevant, we refer to $X$ as a {\em standard Borel space}.
 When $\G$ is also a topological group, we say the action is {\em continuous} or {\em Borel} if the map $(g,x)\mapsto g \cdot x$ from $\G \times X$ to $X$ is continuous or Borel.
-When $\G$ is a countable discrete group (which is the case for this paper), the action is continuous or Borel iff for each $g \in \G$ the map $x \mapsto g\cdot x$ from $X$ to $X$ is continuous or Borel.
+When $\G$ is a countable discrete group (which is the case for this paper), the action is continuous or Borel if and only if for each $g \in \G$ the map $x \mapsto g\cdot x$ from $X$ to $X$ is continuous or Borel.

 For $\G$ a countable group, the set $2^\G$ is a compact zero-dimensional Polish space with the usual product of the discrete topology on $2=\{ 0,1\}$.
 There are two natural (left) actions of $\G$ on $2^\G$, the {\em left-shift}, and the {\em right-shift} (also called the {\em Bernoulli shift} actions).
 The left-shift action is given by